opendevsecops/terraform-aws-darknet/README.md

 This module is automatically published to the Terraform Module Registry.
 More information about the available inputs, outputs, dependencies and instructions how to use the module can be found at the official page [here](https://registry.terraform.io/modules/opendevsecops/darkweb).

+## Tips & Tricks

+Darknets is a easy, low-cost and quite useful defence and early attack detection mechanisms but it requires some degree of know how to implement correclty.
+In this section you will find a few tips and tricks that will help you implement better darknets:

+### Keep Your Subnets Small

+The smaller your darknet subnet is the better.
+Consider that attackers would typically scan an entire class C network in a single go so your darknet could be entirely missed if it sits outside.

 ## Caveats

 Due to some odd constrains in HCL, it is impossible to pass undefined values thus the module replicates the flow submodule functionalities in separate modules depending if vpc, subnet or eni must be configured.
 It seems that this issue will be mitigated in HCL2, Terraform v0.12.